-- (C) Loops.
-Loops shall be a minimum 15cm at the attachment end of the rope and a minimum of 40cm at the handle end of the rope. - (D) Rope Fittings.
+(C) Loops.
+Loops shall be a minimum 15cm at the attachment end of the rope and a minimum of 40cm at the handle end of the rope.

+(D) Rope Fittings.

-- (1) For easy attachment of ropes to leaders, a lightweight fitting shall be used during the slalom and trick events.
-A non-metallic fitting approved by the Chief Judge may be used in the jump event. - (2) Metal clips shall not be used in the jump event. - (E) Junctures.
+- (1) For easy attachment of ropes to leaders, a lightweight non-metallic fitting approved by the Chief Judge shall be used during all the slalom and trick events.
+A nonmetallic fitting approved by the Chief Judge may be used in the jump event. - (2) Metal clips shall not be used in the jump event. - (E) Junctures.
 Junctures in lines shall be by splicing or threading of adequate length to prevent slippage, and reinforced where necessary by knotting, stitching or binding. - (F) Measurement.
-Measurements of ropes and handles shall be made with 20 kg (44 lb.) of tension and shall be between the center of the handle grip (or inside of rope loop) and the inside of the rope loop at the other end.
+Measurements of ropes and handles shall be made with 20 kg (44 lb.) of tension and shall be between the center of the handle grip (or inside of the rope loop) and the inside of the rope loop at the other end.